Share buybacks: Are they a good sign or a waste of money?

 Furthermore, companies may use repurchased shares for purposes such as employee incentive programs or executive compensation plans, allowing the business to reward key personnel without having to issue additional stock options or pay high salaries.

 Share buybacks also provide businesses with an efficient way to return excess cash to shareholders without having to declare a dividend.
 In this way, businesses don’t have to worry about taxation on dividends and instead can use share repurchases as a tax-efficient method of distributing profits back into shareholders’ pockets.
+Although this reason is less relevant in Australia given there is more favourable tax treatment of dividends in Australia compared to the USA (as we will get to).
+We also observe that shareholders may get accustomed to dividends and thus be disappointed if a company drops its dividends suddenly.
+Having a discretionary buyback reduces the risk.

 Finally, by reducing the amount of outstanding stocks on the market, companies are able to reduce their capital requirement and associated expenses such as accounting fees and audit costs.
+And, arguably most importantly, increases their Earnings Per Share (EPS).
+Companies with the same profit will have different EPS figures if they have different shares on issue.

 What are some of the disadvantages?